 6.7.2 Travel tickets and hotel, car hire or other service vouchers are only valid for the dates shown and it may not be possible to transfer to different dates.

 6.7.3 Under EU Law, you have rights in some circumstances to refunds and/or compensation from an airline in cases of denied boarding, cancellation or delays.
 Full details of these rights will be available at EU airports and from the airline concerned.
 Please note however, that reimbursement is the responsibility of the airline and does not entitle you to a refund of your holiday price from us: you must make a claim with your travel insurance provider for this.

 6.8 Forced Curtailment by Us

-6.8.1The Company reserves the right to cancel your holiday without any obligation to refund or make alternative arrangements where in our reasonable opinion your behaviour brings the holiday to an end or where the Company does not receive your payment in accordance with Condition 1.
+6.8.1The Company reserves the right to cancel your holiday without any obligation to refund or make alternative arrangements where in our reasonable opinion your behaviour brings the holiday to an end or where the Company does not receive your payment on time in accordance with Condition 1.